mikio-dev/shifts/README.md

 The following functionality is out of scope in the current version.

-- Authentication (signup, login)
+- User authentication (signup, login) and authorisation
-- Authorisation
 - Front-end application